Almost too Easy

 The two heroes had to leave this mysterious treasure-room unmolested, hurrying forward, toward parts unknown.

 ( ｡◕ シーンブレイク ◕｡)

 A/N 1: You may have noticed that Shantae hears Doomguy's words sliiiightly differently from what he really says in English: "molten sulfur" instead of "brimstone", "spider-bot" instead of "arachnotron" and so on.

 Also, if you wondered, I use transliteration to Elder Futhark for Doomguy's words Shantae doesn't recognize, and transliteration to Mkhedruli for Shantae's words Doomguy doesn't recognize.

-A/N 2: Can you use this fic as a walkthrough for maps 21 and 22 of Extermination Day?
+A/N 2: Can you use this fic as a walkthrough for corresponding maps of Extermination Day?
 The short answer: don't.
 Shantae uses shortcuts that don't exist in the game while the terrain I describe may or may not match actual map layouts.

 A/N 3: The demon strength does NOT transform you into a revenant — such a thing was added to the vanilla Brutal Doom much later than me writing this chapter.
 It acts like berserk pack but only heals +10.